17 Reasons Why Malta is Worth Visiting in 2023

 In history Malta was ruled by the Romans, the Arabs as well as the Brits, therefore you may encounter a great mix of cultural influences around the island.

-Due to all of these influences, the food, the architecture, and the mentality of people is extremely diverse.
+Due to all of these influences, the food, the architecture, and the mentality of people are extremely diverse.
 The Arab presence is today still very strong since it left a distinct mark on the Maltese language.
+I mainly saw it in the Arab languages on street signs.

-All of these influences make it so interesting – and make Malta worth visiting in 2023.
+All of these influences make Malta so interesting – and I definitely think Malta is worth it in 2024.

 5. Historic Cities